See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Super Youth Questions

-Question: When will the Super Youth race start?
+Question: When will the Super Youth (7-10 year olds) race start?

-The first Super Youth heat will start 30 minutes after the final heat of the main course, which is typically 11am.
-The second SY heat will start 15 minutes after the first heat.
+The first Super Youth heat will start 30 minutes after the final heat of the main course.
+The main course final heat is usually at ~10:30am, putting the start of the Super Youth at 11am.
+The actual start time for the Super Youth may vary +/- 15 minutes from this, so stay tuned to announcements from the race organizers between 9:45-10am.
+The second SY heat will start 15 minutes after the first SY heat.

 We stratify the SY heats by age, with younger kids in the first SY heat and older kids in the second SY heat.

-Question: Will the Super Youth (5-8 year olds) use the same transition area as the adults?
+Question: Will the Super Youth use the same transition area as the adults?

 No. Super Youth transition area will be near the fixed, blue bike racks near the Aquatic Center.
 See course info for details about the Super Youth course.